meizabel/documentation/README.md

 *  **Open Source.** The permissive [Apache V2 licence](https://github.com/SpineEventEngine/core-java/blob/master/LICENSE) allows to use the framework in closed-source projects.
 You are welcome to [contribute](/contribute/index.html) to the framework development.

-Spine allows building applications with Java backend and any UI framework, as well as building client applications on Java, JavaScript, Android and iOS (Swift).

 ### Get Started